Export to MAT format

 Segment rotation data in global coordinate system expressed as quaternions (QX, QY, QZ, QW) [4 x NrOfSegments x Frames double].

-Struct array with the SMPTE timestamps of the frames in the file.
+The field SMPTETimecode contains a struct array with the SMPTE timestamps of the frames in the file.
+The elements of the struct array contain the timestamp data per frame.

 • Hour